Career Spotlight: Manufacturing

 How do I start a career in manufacturing?

-Scholarships can help fund your CLC manufacturing education.
+Scholarships can help fund your CLC education.
 These include the Metallica Scholars Initiative and the Community Project Advanced Technologies Scholarship.
 Apprenticeships let you earn while you learn.

 CLC manufacturing classes are held online and in-person at the Grayslake campus, Lakeshore campus in Waukegan, and the Advanced Technology Center in Gurnee.